Viewing Replication Policies

-The Replications Schedules page displays a row of information about each scheduled replication job.
-Each row also displays recent messages regarding the last time the Replication job ran.
+The Replications Policies page displays a row of information about each scheduled replication job.
+Each row also displays recent messages regarding the last time the replication job ran.

-Only one job corresponding to a replication schedule can occur at a time; if another job associated with that same replication schedule starts before the previous one has finished, the second one is canceled.
+Only one job corresponding to a replication policy can occur at a time; if another job associated with that same replication policy starts before the previous one has finished, the second one is canceled.

 You can limit the replication jobs that are displayed by selecting filters on the left.
-If you do not see an expected schedule, adjust or clear the filters.
-Use the search box to search the list of schedules for path, database, or table names.
+If you do not see an expected policy, adjust or clear the filters.
+Use the search box to search the list of policies for path, database, or table names.

-Click the ID column label to sort the replication schedule table by ID.
+Click the ID column label to sort the replication policy table by ID.

 |Source||The source cluster for the replication.|